frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

     -rw------- 1 roll roll 926 дек  2 11:41 tmp/countries-cleaned.resource.yaml

-In the next articles, we will explore more advanced Frictionless' functionality.
+In the next articles, we will explore more advanced Frictionless functionality.